Long s: English

-In handwriting, these rules did not apply—the long s was usually confined to preceding a round s, either in the middle or at the end of a word—for example, "aſsure", "bleſsings".
+In handwriting, these rules did not apply—the long s was usually confined to preceding a round s, either in the middle or at the end of a word—for example, aſsure, bleſsings.

 German

-The ligature ſt, alongside ch, ck, and tȥ, is immune to spaced setting.
-However, it is usually undone as a ligature, contrary to the others.
-A different case altogether is ſȥ = ß as it is considered a single letter.
+The ligature ﬅ, like ch, ck, ꜩ, is immune to spaced typesetting.
+However, it is usually uncoupled as a ligature, unlike the others.
+A different case is eszett (ß, originally ſʒ) as it is usually considered a single letter nowadays.

 The general idea is that round s indicates the end of a semantic part.
 Thus, long ſ is used everywhere except at the end of a syllable, where further conditions need to be true.

 The following rules were laid down at the German Orthographic Conference of 1901.